 The bill, S.B.
 No. 822, introduces new regulations concerning the manufacture, processing, possession, distribution, offer for sale, and sale of cell-cultured protein in Texas.
 It defines "cell-cultured protein" as a food product derived from harvesting animal cells and artificially replicating those cells in a growth medium to produce tissue.
-The bill amends the Health and Safety Code by adding a prohibition against these activities related to cell-cultured protein, which is included as a new unlawful act under Section 431.021.
-Additionally, it amends the definition of adulterated food to include any food that contains cell-cultured protein.
+The bill amends the Health and Safety Code to include this definition and explicitly prohibits the aforementioned activities related to cell-cultured protein, thereby making it unlawful to engage in any of these actions within the state.

 Statutes affected: